 While further improvement to Canada's data protection are still required to match the standards set by our major trading partners, the decision adds clarity and supports fairness in the IP regime despite a constant stream of litigation by generic companies that clogs courts and increases costs without any benefit to patient care or life sciences research in Canada.
 In contrast, improving data protection will help Canada build its knowledge-based economy and sustain the health care system.

 Mr. Williams concludes, "This is an important step but Canada still faces a significant innovation gap compared to other developed and emerging countries.
 Setting healthcare costs against IP improvements is both misleading and counterproductive.
 Other countries view IP protection as part of the solution, rather than a cost driver.
 They recognize that their future depends upon cultivating and encouraging knowledge industries such as the life sciences sector.
 We need to sit down with governments and others in life sciences to improve our IP regime so that it meets or exceeds those of our global competitors."

 Key Facts About Rx&D Member Companies' Canadian Contribution

 - Responsible for investing highest proportion of R&D-as-a-percent-of-sales of all top 100 corporate research and development investors.

-- Is the most research intensive sector of Canada's top 100 corporate
+- Is the most research intensive sector of Canada's top 100 corporate research and development investors.

-New medicines and vaccines improve and save lives while contributing to the sustainability of our health care system by reducing hospitalization and other health costs.
+- New medicines and vaccines improve and save lives while contributing to the sustainability of our health care system by reducing hospitalization and other health costs.

 - Canadians are continuing to receive excellent value for their patented prescription medicines which over the past decade have been on average 7 % below the international price median.

 For further information: For further information: